Do you review products you receive for free?

 What is the Wood Whisperer Guild?

 The Wood Whisperer Guild is a unique and interactive online woodworking school.
-We invite you to join our premium membership and build 3 projects over the course of a year with Marc and your fellow Guild members.
+We build three projects a year and present the content to you in the form of incredibly-detailed instructional videos.
+Digital plans are also provided.
 Learn More!